Ariyavasanth/portfolio_simple_website/README.md

 ## How to View

-You can access my portfolio website ny visiting [link] free] Feel free to explore and get in touch
+You can access my portfolio website ny visiting [link](https://simplportfolio.netlify.app) Feel free to explore and get in touch

 ## Contributing